-Students who satisfactorily complete the graduation requirements by January of senior year may request to leave SPASH for further education or meaningful work experience.
+Students who satisfactorily complete the graduation requirements by the end of the first semester of senior year may request to leave SPASH for further education or meaningful work experience.
 The goal of early graduation must not be based solely on the desire to leave school before the May graduation date.